 Success starts with belief.
 If you believe you can become successful you absolutely will as long as you are in the right environment.
 This is why it is better to be alone than in bad company.
 One bad influence, one negative person, one limiting thought planted in your mind by someone in your environment can block your belief in yourself before it has time to grow legs.

-It took me decades to overcome the consequences of my life in foster care, never having access to the right people to guide me, but overtime what I cultivated was the right mindset and environment, and turned that into “THE Success Mastermind”, proving that the least of them can become the greatest (Luke 9:48).
+It took me decades to overcome the consequences of my life in foster care, never having access to the right people to guide me, but overtime what I cultivated was the right mindset and environment, and turned that into “The ULTIMATE Success Mastermind”, proving that the least of them can become the greatest (Luke 9:48).

 If you want to experience success you must do a couple of things to start.
 First, get in an environment that can teach you how to become successful and everyday of your life plant seeds in your mind to create the energy that produces success.